Comcast/hypergard/README.md

 ```

 #### Example of Applying middleware stack

-Middleware will be called based on order of array.
+Middleware can be applied to an initialized `HyperGard` object, and will be executed based on order of array.

 ```
-hyperGard.applyMiddlewareStack([
+HalApi.applyMiddlewareStack([
   setCustomHeader,
   loggerMiddleware,
 ]);